garifollinad/MiroNote/README.md

 - SharedViewModel was used to share data between fragments.
 - Following DRY principle, I made custom views to avoid duplicated views.

-App can be installed downloading the SusafApp.apk file.
+App can be installed downloading the SusAFApp.apk file.
 Template for SusAD diagram is also attached to the project.

 Dinara Garifollina